vismit2000/File-Transfer-Selective-Repeat-Protocol/README.md

     2. `./client {inputfile.txt}` (It takes the name of the input file as command line argument)

 - Output is stored in the file *output.txt*.

+### Notes for running the code

+Change the following parameters if required while testing in `packet.h`:

+- Packet drop rate (PDR)
+- server port number (PORT)
+- payload size (PACKET_SIZE)
+- timeout value (TIMEOUT)
+- max number of tries in case of not receiving ack (MAXPENDING)

 ### Methodology